balajikarthick/ML-DL/README.md

-## This repository contains my work on machine learning and data science
+## This repository contains my work on machine learning and deep learning projects.